srid/ema/docs/guide/helpers/markdown.md

     "test.md" "Hello *world*"
 ```

-This very site uses this helper to parse Markdown files into Pandoc AST.
-Furthermore it provides its own renderer of the Pandoc AST, to be able to customize the CSS styling of individual AST nodes.
-Consult [the source code](https://github.com/srid/ema-docs/blob/master/src/Main.hs) for details.
+The template repo, as well as [Emanote](https://github.com/srid/emanote) (used to generate this site), uses this helper to parse Markdown files into Pandoc AST.
+Consult [the template repo's source code](https://github.com/srid/ema-template/blob/master/src/Main.hs) for details.

 Note that with Ema you can get [hot reload](concepts/hot-reload.md) support for your Markdown files using [filesystem notifications](guide/helpers/filesystem.md).